PDSA Dickin Medal

 During the Second World War (1939-45), PDSA's founder Maria Dickin CBE was aware of incredible bravery displayed by animals on active service and the Home Front.
 Inspired by the animals’ devotion to man and duty, she introduced a special medal specifically for animals in war.

 The PDSA Dickin Medal, recognised worldwide as the animals’ Victoria Cross, is awarded to animals displaying conspicuous gallantry or devotion to duty while serving or associated with any branch of the Armed Forces or Civil Defence Units.
 The PDSA Dickin Medal is the highest award any animal can receive whilst serving in military conflict.

-Sixty-five PDSA Dickin Medals have been awarded to date.
+Sixty-five PDSA Dickin Medals and one Honorary PDSA Dickin Medal have been awarded to date.
 The citations on the Roll of Honour (PDF - 116 KB) are a moving and unique insight into the role animals play in the service of man in times of war

 If you know of an animal that has acted bravely in conflict you can contact PDSA with your nomination via this website or in writing by post.
 If you are connected with the animal (handler or serving in the same Service) you will need the permission of the Commanding Officer and their confirmation of the nomination in writing plus two eye-witness accounts plus the inclusion of any supporting material (documents / media reports etc).
 You can nominate an animal without this BUT the submission will need this information to be taken forward as a formal request.

 1 link on this page is in in Adobe Acrobat (PDF) format.
 In order to view it you will need the free Acrobat Reader software installed on your computer.